Close the Massachusetts ivory trade:

 Between 2010 and 2012, 100,000 elephants were killed for their ivory — an average of 96 elephants per day, or one every 15 minutes.
-All extant five rhino species are threatened with extinction, with merely 28,000 remaining worldwide.
+All five extant rhino species are threatened with extinction, with merely 28,000 remaining worldwide.
+These bills would clamp down on illegal ivory and rhino horns sales by limiting the sale, trade and distribution of ivory and rhino horn within Massachusetts.
 Learn more here.
-These bills would clamp down on illegal ivory and rhino horns sales by limiting the sale, trade and distribution of ivory and rhino horn within Massachusetts.

-Lax Massachusetts laws create a loophole for recently-strengthened federal laws.
+Lax Massachusetts laws create a loophole for recently-strengthened federal laws

 The Boston-Cambridge market has been ranked as the seventh-largest metropolitan ivory market in the U.S.

-- See the Boston Globe's June 2014 article, Massachusetts sees brisk trade in illicit ivory, which documents illegal ivory sales happening in our state.
+A 2014 Boston Globe article, “Massachusetts sees brisk trade in illicit ivory,” documents illegal ivory sales happening in our state.

 What would this bill do?

 Bring Massachusetts commerce laws in line with federal interstate commerce regulations.

-- Impose heavy fines on traffickers and order the seizure of all illegal ivory and rhino horn products upon conviction.
+Impose heavy fines on traffickers and order the seizure of all illegal ivory and rhino horn products upon conviction.

-- Establish the Endangered Elephant and Rhino Conservation and Education Fund from penalties assessed under the new law.
+Establish the Endangered Elephant and Rhino Conservation and Education Fund from penalties assessed under the new law.
 This Fund will promote conservation and increase education and outreach programs for these species, as well as provide financial rewards for information leading to the arrest and conviction of violators.

-National Geographic, Citizens Spur States to Ban in Ivory and Rhino Horn, April 6, 2015.
+National Geographic, Citizens Spur States to Ban in Ivory and Rhino Horn, April 6, 2015

 The Boston Globe, Massachusetts Sees Brisk Trade in Illicit Ivory, June 27, 2105